nazzacode/nazzacode.github.io/docs/blog/the_achilles_heel_of_XR_computers.md

 <!-- MAYBE DIAGRAM: XR in nature -->

 XR unlocks an expanded landscape of computing: pace the room, roam out into nature, lie in bed or the comfiest of chairs-- all effortlessly bringing your infinite interface with you.
-But if you want a keyboard, you're tied you to the desk.
+But if you want a keyboard, you're tied to the desk.
 <!-- You can use VR/AR headset almost anywhere you go, -->

 <figure markdown>
   ![VR sitting desktop](../images/floor_plan_meme2.png){width=550 }
-  <figcaption>Holding back XR: The stationary keyboard </figcaption>
+  <figcaption> XR unlocks the map for computing.
+Holding it back: the stationary keyboard. </figcaption>
 </figure>

 A keyboard is not always needed; there being many applications where a point-and-click interface will do.
-Howvever, among productivity/professional computer use cases, the keyboard is ubiquitous.
+==However, among productivity/professional computer use cases, the keyboard is ubiquitous.
-So, if XR grows to serve these use cases, then the keyboard becomes this sole bottleneck sequestering you from the 'eXtended' world.
+So, if XR grows to serve these use cases, then the keyboard becomes this sole bottleneck sequestering you from the extended computational world.==
-When your monitor comes everywhere with you, it will be strange that your keyboard, a seemingly simpler device, can't.
+When a floating 8k monitor comes everywhere with you, it will be strange that your keyboard, a seemingly simpler device, can't.

 ??? note "A hope of XR: The return of locomotion"